×

 1 The URL of the remote write endpoint.

 2 The required configuration details for the authentication method for the endpoint.
-Currently supported authentication methods are Amazon Web Services (AWS) Signature Version 4, authorization, basic authentication, OAuth 2.0, and TLS client.
+Currently supported authentication methods are Amazon Web Services (AWS) Signature Version 4, authentication using HTTP in an Authorization request header, Basic authentication, OAuth 2.0, and TLS client.

 If you configure remote write for the Prometheus instance that monitors user-defined projects, edit the user-workload-monitoring-config config map in the openshift-user-workload-monitoring namespace.
 Note that the Prometheus config map component is called prometheus in the user-workload-monitoring-config ConfigMap object and not prometheusK8s, as it is in the cluster-monitoring-config ConfigMap object.